-If you’re terminally ill but your doctor expects you to live more than 6 months, you should talk to an adviser.
+If you’re terminally ill but your doctor expects you to live more than a year, you should talk to an adviser.

 If you get Universal Credit and already have LCW for Universal Credit, you’ll automatically have LCW for ESA as well.

 If the DWP decide you automatically have LCW, you won’t have to go to a medical assessment.
 Instead, check the letter is right and what to do next.

 You might find it hard to describe a normal day if your symptoms change or are worse on some days than others.

 The DWP want to know what you can do most days.
 Think about:

 - what you usually expect to do in a day

 - what you can do on bad days - and how often they happen

 - what you can do on good days - and how often they happen